🎓

 3. B2B2C models like employers or schools

 2. Which customer groups are interested in paying for the activities which generate the outcomes achieved.
 This only works where impact is 'locked' in some way to those activities.
 Where it's not, there is the potential to drift away from impact as customers care predominantly about the activities rather than the outcomes.
-BSC has recently written a blog that unpacks this further using real world examples.
+BSC has recently written a using real world examples.

 It is useful to brainstorm which potential customers could fit into these groups and being creative about how to access them.